ibm-cloud-docs/cephaas/getting-started.md

     - **Performance Tier** which is tailored to performance intensive application workloads.
 To serve these workloads, the hardware consists of NVMe storage devices and high-bandwidth network cards as well as the CPU and memory components needed to utilize this equipment.
 You can provision the capacity starting from 100 TB to 800 TB in this tier.

-    - **Capacity tier** offers cost-effective online storage of less frequently used data.
+    - **Capacity Tier** offers cost-effective online storage of less frequently used data.
 You can provision the capacity from 800 TB - 3200 TB in this tier.